A brand is the business card of your products or services.

 We will be happy to provide all the information you need and detailed estimate.

-Please ask us information about our flat fee for conducting a trademark availability search covering Italian National, CTM registrations, International Registrations and the single national countries of the EU.
+Please ask us information about our flat fee for conducting a trademark availability search covering Italian National, EUTM registrations, International Registrations and the single national countries of the EU.
 For instance at least the ones where usually oppositions are filed: Germany, Spain, BeNeLux, UK and France.

 Internet is nowadays one of the essential means to market products and services and the registration of a domain name constitutes a street window to reach an increasingly broad range of potential consumers.